Race certified by Finishers: event approved by the organizer

 Frequently asked questions (FAQ)

-The races will start at the following times:
+The race starts will take place at the following times:

 There will be water, drinks, and snack stations at checkpoints approximately every 2-3 hours.
 Remember to bring your own cup!